danscotson/ScaleBarIT/ScaleBarITHelp.md

 ## Menu settings:
 ### 1. Reset

   - Made an error or want to reload another image/start again.

 ### 2. Font

   - Change the font name, size and font weight (e.g. 'normal' and 'bold')
   - Change the font colour

 ### 3. Appearance

    - Change the style of the scale bar - solid rectangle or H shape.
 The thickness of the H can also be set here.
     - Height of the footer (i.e. chosen as a % of the entire image').
    - Change the colour of the scale bar (font colour can be updated in the font menu).
 - Select position of the scale bar (e.g. bottom left or bottom right).

  ###  4. Edit Image

   - Rotate the image clockwise or anticlockwise by 90°.

   ### 5. Save settings

   - Change the resolution of the saved image.

  ### 6. Info

-    - Details of the copyright notice.
+ - Copyright notice details will display within the user interface of the app.